 Unfortunately, outside of casual Sliver decks and Commander players running the several very good Sliver Legendary Creatures, Bonescythe Sliver never saw much play.
 Even when the Magic 2015 Slivers made the archetype even better, Bonescythe was basically forgotten.
 It just didn't seem worth the deck slot for a deck that could win even without the double strike.

-That being said, Bonescythe Sliver is far from worthless, still being worth over $1 and having a promo version that's worth more than twice that.
-It's due to the fact that Slivers are a very popular tribe in Magic.
+That being said, Bonescythe Sliver is far from worthless, still being worth over $1 even without competitive play.
+The promo version of Bonescythe Sliver is worth even more.
+The value of this card is due to the fact that Slivers are a very popular tribe in Kitchen Table Magic.
 While it proved to not be an optimal play in competitive 60-card Magic, Bonescythe Sliver has become a staple in Sliver Commander decks everywhere.
 It's also often played as a four-of at the kitchen table, so this card definitely still has some value.